SMPTE 292

-SMPTE 292 is a digital video transmission line standard published by the Society of Motion Picture and Television Engineers (SMPTE).
-This technical standard is usually referred to as HD-SDI; it is part of a family of standards that define a Serial Digital Interface based on a coaxial cable, intended to be used for transport of uncompressed digital video and audio in a television studio environment.
+SMPTE 292, originally SMPTE 292M, is a digital video transmission line standard published by the Society of Motion Picture and Television Engineers (SMPTE).
+This technical standard is usually referred to as HD-SDI; it is part of a family of standards that define a serial digital interface based on a coaxial cable, intended to be used for transport of uncompressed digital video and audio in a television studio environment.

-SMPTE 292 which expands upon SMPTE 259 and SMPTE 344 allowing for bit-rates of 1.485 Gbit/s, and 1.485/1.001 Gbit/s.
+SMPTE 292 expands upon SMPTE 259 and SMPTE 344 allowing for bit-rates of 1.485 Gbit/s, and 1.485/1.001 Gbit/s.
 These bit-rates are sufficient for and often used to transfer uncompressed high-definition video.

 Nomenclature

 The "M" designator was originally introduced to signify metric dimensions.
 It is no longer used in listings or filenames.
 Units of the International System of Units (SI) are the preferred units of measurement in all SMPTE Engineering Documents.

 Technical details

 The SMPTE 292 standard is a nominally 1.5 Gbit/s interface.
 Two exact bitrates are defined; 1.485 Gbit/s, and 1.485/1.001 Gbit/s.
 The factor of 1/1.001 is provided to allow SMPTE 292 to support video formats with frame rates of 59.94 Hz, 29.97 Hz, and 23.98 Hz, in order to be upwards compatible with existing NTSC systems.
 The 1.485 Gbit/s version of the standard supports other frame rates in widespread use, including 60 Hz, 50 Hz, 30 Hz, 25 Hz, and 24 Hz.

-The standard also defines nominal bitrates of 3 Gbit/s, for 50/60 frame per second 1080P applications.
+The standard also defines nominal bitrates of 3 Gbit/s, for 50/60 frame per second 1080p applications.
 This version of the interface is not used (and has not been commercially implemented); instead, either a dual-link extension of SMPTE 292M known as SMPTE 372 or a version running twice as fast known as SMPTE 424 is used for e.g. 1080p60 applications.